 24. Analytics.
 If your website isn't set up to generate useful data, you are working in the dark.
 Analytics are a crucial tool for understanding what works and how you can improve.

-"For services such as conveyancing, being the first law firm to respond can be the key to winning new clients"
+"Being the first law firm to respond can be the key to winning new business, particularly for services such as conveyancing – where clients shop around."

 See also: